FVF Law is a values driven law firm.

 If you have been injured in a tractor trailer accident, your first priority should be to receive appropriate medical attention, and then contact a tractor trailer accident lawyer who will fight for your interests and protect your rights.

+According to the Federal Motor Carrier Safety Administration, nearly all tractor trailer accidents are caused by preventable factors, with 87% of the critical reasons for crashes attributed to the driver of the truck.
 Commercial drivers spend long hours on the road and must comply with delivery schedules.
 This can create a perfect storm for reckless or negligent driving.
 The rush to stay on time can motivate drivers to push through a shift even when fatigue is clouding their judgment, or to rely on substances to stay awake.
 They may speed or make other reckless driving decisions to remain on schedule.

 The driver’s employer — the owner of the vehicle — may not have been present during the accident, but that doesn’t mean it cannot be held responsible for negligence.
 If the employer incentivized the driver to drive recklessly, to drive longer shifts than allowed by hours-of-service regulations, or to skip breaks, the company could be considered liable.
 This is also true if the employer was responsible for maintaining and/or loading the vehicle and neglected to properly carry out those duties.